reactorlabs/rir/README.md

 Assertions in native code are disabled in release builds.

+If there are any issues with LLVM includes, you can `rm -rf external/llvm-11*` and then run `make setup` again.

 ### Building on macOS with GCC 9

 By default macOS will build gnuR and rir with clang, while Linux always uses GCC.
 There might be some differences between the 2 compilers.
 However, you can force macOS to use GCC via the following: